Gender Affirming Care

 Acceptance and Commitment Therapy (ACT) with GAC

-If you’re looking to explore gender identity further or have gone through a major transition in your life that has reshared how you see yourself in your gender identity, please feel free to reach out for a free consultation here.
+If you’re looking to explore gender identity further or have gone through a major transition in your life that has reshaped how you see yourself in your gender identity, please feel free to reach out for a free consultation here.